Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 -5 is a negative number
 ```

-### Operator Precendence
+### Operator Precedence

-I would like to recommend you to read about operator precendence from this [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence)
+I would like to recommend you to read about operator precedence from this [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence)

 ## Window Methods